Lavesiime/lavesiime.github.io/guides/sonlvl/install/README.md

 ### Step 3: Open SonLVL-RSDK & Load Your Game

 Now, open SonLVL-RSDK.exe.
 Drag and drop your game's SonLVL.ini file (included in the previous step) into the program window.
-Now your game should be loaded!
+Now your game should be loaded, and SonLVL-RSDK's icon and title should show that!

 > **Tip:** Just make sure you’re dragging the *SonLVL.ini* file, not the *settings.ini* file  (which is part of the game decompilation files, not SonLVL's files, so you don't wanna use that one!)